 Step 7: Now stand in front of Holi with folded hands and request to fulfill your wishes while chanting following Mantra.

 अतस्त्वां पूजयिष्यामि भूते भूतिप्रदा भव:।।

 Step 8: Offer rice, fragrances, flower, unbreakable Moong lentil, turmeric pieces, coconut and Bharbholiye (garland made of dried cow dung which is also known as Gulari and Badkula) to Holika.
 Three, five or seven rounds of raw yarn are tied around the Holika while circumambulating it.
-After that empty the water pot in front of Holika pile.
+After that empty the water pot in front of the Holika pile.

 Step 9: Holika is burnt after that.
 Usually, the fire from the public bonfire is brought home to burn Holika.
-After that, all men wear auspicious mark of Roli and take blessings from elders.
+After that, all men wear auspicious marks of Roli and take blessings from elders.
 People circumambulate Holika and offer new crops to the bonfire and roast them.
 The roasted grains are distributed as Holika Prasad.